aptlogica/sereni-email-smtp/README.md

 **sereni-email-smtp** is an open-source, self-hosted SMTP email service and developer email API built for backend applications.
 It enables reliable delivery of transactional emails such as verification emails, password resets, alerts, and notifications using queueing, retry logic, and observability features.
 Designed for scalability and flexibility, it integrates easily with REST APIs, microservices, and popular SMTP providers like Gmail, SendGrid, and Mailgun.

+sereni-email-smtp runs on <code>:8082</code> as part of the SereniBase backend platform.
+SereniBase uses this service for user registration emails, password resets, and workflow notifications.
+See <a href="https://github.com/aptlogica/sereni-base">sereni-base</a> to deploy the full stack.</p>
 ## Key Features

 - **Enterprise SMTP Service**: High-throughput email delivery with advanced error handling